pritisharora55/pritisharora55/README.md

 ---

 ### Professional Experience
+#### **KAGR, LLC. | Data Engineer 2 (May 2025 - Present)**
+-Built and optimized production-grade data pipelines using Prefect, dbt and Python to ingest, transform, and validate high- volume ticketing and fan engagement data, processing 1M+ records daily, reducing pipeline latency by 35%, and enabling near real-time analytics for business stakeholders -Designed and automated Snowflake-backed analytical models and Tableau dashboards for customer segmentation and ticketing insights, empowering revenue and operations teams to identify high-value fan cohorts, contributing to a 15% lift in upsell opportunities and 20% faster issue investigation -Operationalized data workflows and analytics use cases by improving SQL performance, data modeling, and orchestration reliability, cutting manual reporting effort by 30%, improving data freshness, and supporting scalable delivery of multiple stakeholder-facing data products

 #### **Tesla, Inc. | Data Engineer (Jan 2024 - Sep 2024)**
 - Designed MongoDB & Airflow-based frameworks to stream supercharging session data (7M+ sessions/day), reducing latency by 70%.